xcbinder/CognitiveSearch-JSON-blobs/doc/start.md

 # Getting started

 In this walkthrough we will create an Azure Search index with JSON input.
-The JSON is created from a [banking demo REST API](https://banking-sandbox.starfinanz.de) but you can imagine all kind of other scenarios providing JSON formatted data.
+The JSON is created from a [banking demo REST API](https://banking-sandbox.starfinanz.de) but you can imagine all kinds of other scenarios providing JSON formatted data.
 Additionally we will add an AI skill to the cognitive search pipeline which will be invoked during indexing.
-The AI skill will translate text to English by integrating Cognitive Services Translator Text.
+The AI skill will translate text into English by integrating Cognitive Services Translator Text.
 This walkthrough will take you through the steps to configure the scenario.

 ![](img/overview.jpg)

 The JSON input is an array of transactions and will look like this.
-The goal is to translate the `purpose` field to English.
+The goal is to translate the `purpose` field into English.

 ```json
  {